Bettina Kühn

 Bettina Kühn (born 7 August 1982) is a road cyclist from Switzerland.
 She represented her nation at the 2005 UCI Road World Championships.
 She won silver at the 2009 Swiss National Road Race Championships.
-She rode for Bigla Cycling Team in 2008 and 2009.
+She rode for in 2008 and 2009.
 With the team she won the first stage team time trial of the 2009 Giro della Toscana Int.
 Femminile – Memorial Michela Fanini.